Trow-Registry/trow/prod-install/INSTALL.md

 The standard install instructions are based on Kustomize (see [Scot Lowe's blog](https://blog.scottlowe.org/2019/09/13/an-introduction-to-kustomize/) for a good introduction).
-You will need to create a new overlay for your cluster, containing your domain name and any special configruation (e.g. ingress).
+You will need to create a new overlay for your cluster, containing your domain name and any special configuration (e.g. ingress).
 The overlay will refer to other configuration files.
 By keeping all changes to your own directory, any updates to Trow base configuration can be easily merged by just pulling the new commits.